Star Wars: The Clone Wars (video game)

-Star Wars: The Clone Wars is a video game set in the Star Wars universe developed by Pandemic Studios and published by LucasArts for GameCube, PlayStation 2 and Xbox.

-This game mostly consists of vehicular combat using clone warships, starfighters, speeder bikes and tanks, as well as missions where players can control Anakin Skywalker, Obi-Wan Kenobi, or Mace Windu.
+Star Wars: The Clone Wars is a 2002 action game set in the Star Wars universe, developed by Pandemic Studios and published by LucasArts for GameCube, PlayStation 2 and Xbox.
+A PlayStation Portable version was in development, but was canceled.
+It consists mostly of vehicular combat using clone warships, starfighters, speeder bikes and tanks, as well as missions where players can control Anakin Skywalker, Obi-Wan Kenobi, or Mace Windu on foot.
+The game is set in the Star Wars prequel trilogy era, with the first level encompassing the Battle for Geonosis from Episode II: Attack of the Clones.
+The game also features multiplayer modes for up to four players in splitscreen, or online via Xbox Live for the Xbox.
+The game received mixed reviews from critics.

 Gameplay

 The game is split up into two segments: vehicles and third-person Jedi fighting.
+The single-player campaign is played from the perspective of Jedi Anakin Skywalker, Obi-Wan Kenobi, and Mace Windu, who pilot vehicles and ride animal mounts.
 The vehicle segments involve most vehicles from the Star Wars universe: STAPs, tanks, AATs, AT-XTs, and Republic gunships.
 The controls used involve primary and secondary fire, acceleration and a special ability that changes from vehicle to vehicle.
 The Jedi segments use basic lightsaber slashing and two force powers, which rely on a force power bar, lightsaber throw and force push.
+In all instances it is played from a third-person perspective.